 Heading tags help organize the content of a web page.
-They break the content into clear sections.
-This makes the page easier to read and understand.
+They break the content into clear sections, making the page easier to read and understand.
 Use the H1 tag for the main heading, and use H2 and H3 headings for subtopics.

 Heading tags are also important for SEO.
 They help search engines understand the topic of the page.
 When headings include important keywords, the page can rank better in search results.
 They also make it easier for readers to quickly find the information they need.